Women are as competitive as their male colleagues

 In the United States, women seem to earn only 82% of the salary of their male colleagues.
 This means that women have to work almost three months longer than their male counterparts for the same pay.

 “Economists have put forward a number of possible explanations for the wage gap,” says Rigdon.
-“It is suggested, among other things, that gender differences in certain skills could be identified, which would lead women more quickly to lower paying careers.”
+“It is suggested, among other things, that gender differences could be identified in certain skills, which would lead women more quickly to lower paying careers.”

 “Another theory mentions brutal discrimination.
 Still others argue that women are naturally less competitive and less willing to take risks than men.